NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/README.md

     *   The pipeline utilises **Azure Key Vault** to securely store and access credentials, enhancing the security of the data pipeline.
 2.  **`exec_pl_silver_to_gold`**: This pipeline handles the transformation and refinement of data from the silver layer to the gold layer, ultimately creating the fact and dimension tables.
 This pipeline primarily executes Databricks notebooks that perform a series of data manipulation tasks.

     *   **Bronze to Silver**:  Notebooks in the "Silver" folder within the Databricks workspace handle the transformation of data from the bronze layer to the silver layer.
-Key steps in this stage include data cleaning, standardization, implementation of a common data model, and the implementation of Slowly Changing Dimension (SCD) Type 2 logic to track historical changes.
+Key steps in this stage include data cleaning, standardisation, implementation of a common data model, and the implementation of Slowly Changing Dimension (SCD) Type 2 logic to track historical changes.
 ![image](https://github.com/user-attachments/assets/0e0305f1-7cbc-4a0e-85fe-48c0b0af9c64)

     *   **Silver to Gold**: Notebooks in the "Gold" folder are responsible for creating the final fact and dimension tables in the gold layer.
 This process involves selecting the latest records (marked as `is_current = true` and `is_quarantined = false`) from the silver layer, ensuring that only high-quality and current data is used for reporting and analysis.